Whistler Waves in the foot of Quasi-Perpendicular Super-Critical Shocks: Conclusions

 \section{Conclusions}

 We use MMS spacecraft to study precursor whistler waves around the lower hybrid frequency at quasi-perpendicular supercritical shocks.
-We select 11 shock events with narrow band whistler precursor with an Alfvenic Mach number ranging between 3.38 and 10.5 (all below the nonlinear Mach number) and $\theta_{Bn}$ between $55^{\circ}$ and $82^{\circ}$ for which the precursor can be characterized with high precision using the multi-spacecraft methods.
+We select 11 shock events with narrow band whistler precursor with an Alfv\'enic Mach number ranging between 3.5 and 9.8 (all $\lesssim M_{cwn}$) and $\theta_{Bn}$ between $55^{\circ}$ and $82^{\circ}$ for which the precursors can be characterized with high precision using the multi-spacecraft methods.

-Our main findings are: \begin{itemize} \item The wavelength of these waves range from 0.7 to 1.7 ion inertial length, the wave-normal angle range from $20^{\circ}$ to $42^{\circ}$ with a $\hat{k}$ directed upstream of the shock and close to the shock coplanarity plane.
+Our main findings are: \begin{itemize} \item The wavelength of these waves range from 0.7 to 1.7 ion inertial length, the wave-normal angle range from $20^{\circ}$ to $42^{\circ}$ with a $\mathbf{k}$ directed upstream of the shock and close to the shock coplanarity plane.
 The frequency of the waves in the solar wind frame ranges between $0.3f_{LH}$ and $1.2f_{LH}$. \item The highest wave amplitude is found in the foot, where we found the shock-reflected ion component in the distribution function.
-This component is in resonance with the observed whistlers, which indicates that the reflected ion beam is the likely source of the waves. \item The wave properties predicted from the numerical dispersion solver agree with the observed wave properties, supporting the kinetic cross-field streaming instability as a generation mechanism. \end{itemize} We conclude that the kinetic cross-field streaming instability between the reflected ions beam and the incoming solar wind plasma is the most likely source of the whistler waves.
+After reducing the observed 3D ion VDF in the direction of $\mathbf{k}$ we find that the reflected ion component of the VDF is in Landau resonance with the observed waves, which indicates that the reflected ion beam is interacting with the observed whistlers and could be behind the generation of those waves. \item Using a linear kinetic dispersion solver we find that a VDF composed of a reflected ion beam on top of incoming solar wind, with parameter taken from observation, is unstable to generation of whistler waves with properties close to what we observe.
+This supports the kinetic cross-field streaming instability between the reflected ions beam and the incoming solar wind plasma as a likely generation mechanism. \end{itemize}

+We have found that the waves are in resonance with the shock reflected ions, and the linear stability analysis shows that the waves can potentially grow to large amplitudes driven by the drift between the reflected ions and the solar wind.
+But this analysis obviously does not include the effects of non-linearity and inhomogeneity which can affect the wave growth.
+Moreover, there is another possible generation mechanism (dispersive shock model) which predicts the waves with the observed wavelength.
+In order to determine which mechanism is generating the observed whistlers one has to compare the results of a full kinetic simulation to the observations.
+In this manuscript, we have presented the wave properties with high accuracy as well as presented the relevant observations of the ion VDFs which can be used for such a comparison.